 Unfortunately, I’m unlikely to avoid repeating at least some of these mistakes in one form or another.

-Trading is risky by definition.
-My job, as I see it, is to engage that risk intelligently in order to secure profits.
+Trading is risky by definition [in the form of there’s a chance of loss].
+My job, as I see it, is to engage that risk intelligently…prudently even in order to secure profits.

 I take steps such as minimizing the size of my positions and using stop losses to mitigate the inherent risks of engaging the market, but I can’t remove risk completely without removing the opportunity to profit (no risk, no reward).

 Step 1 — I stopped trading after 11am except in the rarest of circumstances.
 There’s plenty of opportunity each morning and stopping by rule at 11am limits my afternoon transgressions by definition.

 Step 2 — I also continue to remind myself that I will not make my Daily Goal everyday…and that that’s ok.

 Step 3 — Most importantly, those particular mistakes became a part of my “experience bank” and will subconsciously inform my trading in the future.
 They’ll become the little voice that speaks to me the next time I am more than three quarters to my Daily Goal at the end of my trading day and maybe, just maybe, I’ll heed that warning.

 Or maybe I’ll be writing another post about trading mistakes…